 - Epidermal Growth Factor – EGF, promotes cellular growth and cellular differentiation; as well as blood vessel formation, and collagen production.

-- Fibroblast Growth Factor-2 – FGF-2, promotes growth of specialized cells and blood vessel formation./li>
+- Fibroblast Growth Factor-2 – FGF-2, promotes growth of specialized cells and blood vessel formation.

-For more information on PRP hair restoration and other cosmetic procedures, be sure to contact Nova Dermatology today.
+For more information on PRP for Hair Loss and other treatments using PRFM, be sure to contact Nova Dermatology today.